SOCIOLOGY, ANTHROPOLOGY AND CRIMINOLOGY: COURSES

 48-329.
 Contemporary Families

 Examines the empirical sociological literature on families and their formation in the context of postwar change with emphasis on the Canadian experience, including key demographic trends such as the rise of cohabitation and two-earner families, and changes in divorce rates.
-(Prerequisites: 48-204 and semester 5 or higher standing
+(Prerequisites: 48-204 or 48-301 and semester 5 or higher standing

 48-333.
 Crimes of the State: Genocide, War Crimes and Ethnic Cleansing